Pungyeon/clean-go-article/README.md

 }
 ```

-As we can imagine, this function will perform a predetermined operation on the data contained in the `Datastore` struct.
-However, we can also imagine, that at some point we would want to add more operations.
-Over a longer period of time, this might end up being quite a lot of different operations, making  our `Do` method bloated and possibly even hard to maintain.
-It might also be an issue for people wanting to use our `Datastore` object, who don't have access to edit our package code.
-Keeping in mind, that there is no way of extending structure methods as there is in most OOP languages.
-This could also become an issue for developers wanting to use our package.
+But as you can imagine, this function is quite rigid&mdash;it performs a predetermined operation on the data contained in the `Datastore` struct.
+If at some point we would like to introduce more operations, we'd end up bloating our `Do` method with quite a lot of irrelevant logic that would be hard to maintain.
+The function would have to always care about what operation it's performing and to cycle through a number of nested options for each operation.
+It might also be an issue for developers wanting to use our `Datastore` object who don't have access to edit our package code, since there is no way of extending structure methods in Go as there is in most OOP languages.

-So instead, let's try a different approach, using closures instead:
+So instead, let's try a different approach using closures:

 ```go
 func (datastore *Datastore) Do(operation func(data []byte, data []byte) ([]byte, error), data []byte) error {